 Step 5: Track Your Dividends

 Companies are not required to pay their shareholders dividends—this means that a corporation can choose to raise, lower, or eliminate dividends at any time.
 Track your dividends through your brokerage account and consider selling your stock should dividends fall to a threshold that’s below your needs.

-Dividend payment should not be considered a holistic picture of how fiscally healthy a corporation is—a stable company may choose to withhold dividends to branch into a new sector or product, and a failing company may pay out dividends to project an illusion of success to attract new investors.
+Dividend payment should not be considered a holistic picture of a company's fiscal health.
+A stable company may choose to withhold dividends to branch into a new sector or product, and a failing company may pay out dividends to project an illusion of success to attract new investors.

 Start with our list of dividend-paying stocks to find your next investment today.